RL in a Nutshell

 The definition above is very abstract.
 When actually solving a RL problem mathematically, we model the world as a Marcov Decision Process (in short, MDP).
 An MDP assumes the Marcov Property, which means the future depends only on the current state, not the history of how we got there.

-While we assume we know the immediate reward $r$, the core difficulty of RL is estimating the future reward $G_t$.
+While we assume we know the immediate reward $r$, the core difficulty of RL is estimating the return$G_t$.

 Fundamentally every RL algorithm tries to maximize this single equation: